-However the crown jewel of the buffet are the fresh meats and vegetables cooked to order.
+However, the crown jewel of the buffet is the fresh meats and vegetables cooked to order.
 Taking in the cooking methods of the famous Pho soups being made.
-To wake up to the smell of Vietnamese lemongrass and bird’s eye chilies.
+To wake up to the smell of Vietnamese lemongrass and bird’s eye chillies.
 Also having the choices of locally grown fresh basil leaves, bamboo shoots, ginger to name a few, this is why I regard Vietnamese food as one of the best when it comes to Asians cuisines.
 And for the adventurous out there was also crocodile meat to be had.

 Grand Tower Junior Suite

 I was greeted by two partial divider rooms with a total size of 65 m2.
-Accented with sleek furniture and dark wood the suite resembles and older styled Saigon.
+Accented with sleek furniture and dark wood the suite resembles an older styled Saigon.
 The two spacious rooms offer the comforts required for a restful stay.
 I like the dedicated large glass working desk, this is not common and it was a brilliant area to catch up on work.
-The ergonomic chair was brilliant as I could adjust the positions to avoid back breaking moments and in this case I had none.
-The lounge had ample of storage space and it reminded me of my working office back in the UK.
+The ergonomic chair was brilliant as I could adjust the positions to avoid back-breaking moments and in this case, I had none.
+The lounge had ample storage space and it reminded me of my working office back in the UK.

 The TV’s three being in total allowed me and my family to watch as they pleased in separate zones, one being the bathroom and I could continue on working.
 The Bose docking station with complimentary bottled water, coffee and tea maker was an enticing way to spend late nights working.